-Signatures of local adaptation
+3.5 | Signatures of local adaptation

 Local adaptation can occur in response to different selection pressures caused by the environment.
 For instance, allele frequencies will correlate with selective features of the environment when the selection pressure can counteract homogenizing forces like migration (Haldane, 1948; Lenormand, 2002; Nagylaki, 1975).
-GEA methods have the potential to detect these signatures of local adaptation and help elucidate their genetic basis in natural populations.
-We applied two separate GEA methodologies (BayPass and genome-wide association, GWA) to detect signatures of local adaptation to various environmental parameters, including elevation, along with annual mean measures of ambient temperature, substrate temperature, rainfall, soil moisture, and leaf area index (see Materials and Methods).
+Genotypeenvironment association (GEA) methods have the potential to detect these signatures of local adaptation and help elucidate their genetic basis in natural populations.
+We applied two separate GEA methodologies (BayPass and genome-wide association, GWA) to detect signatures of local adaptation to various environmental parameters, including elevation, along with annual mean measures of ambient temperature, substrate temperature, rainfall, soil moisture, and first two axes of variation are plotted (PC1 and PC2). (b) The third and fourth axes of variation are plotted (PC3 and PC4). (a, b) The points indicate individual isotypes and are coloured by genetic group assignments obtained from hierarchical clustering of eigenvalues.
+Only 149 of 163 isotypes are shown, 14 outlier isotypes were removed from the PCA (see Materials and Methods). (c) The sampling locations for 144 of 163 Hawaiian isotypes are plotted on the Hawaiian Islands.
+Each circle represents a single isotype and is coloured by genetic group assignment.
+The 14 isotypes that are PCA outliers and five isotypes without location data are not shown leaf area index (see Materials and Methods).
 We also explored associations with latitude and longitude because selective pressures associated with geographic location could also underlie signatures of local adaptation.
-Using the NemaScan GWA pipeline, we found 39 regions of the genome that were associated with environmental or geographic parameters (Figure 5).
-The BayPass genome-wide scan revealed 108 regions of the genome that were associated with environmental or geographic parameters (Figure 5).
+Using the NemaScan GWA pipeline (Widmayer et al., 2021), we found 39 regions of the genome that were associated with environmental or geographic parameters (Figure 7).
+The BayPass genome-wide scan revealed 108 regions of the genome that were associated with environmental or geographic parameters (Figure 7).
 On average, the BayPass regions were smaller than the regions identified by GWA.
 We explored the consensus between these two GEA methods with respect to mappings for each environmental or geographic parameter and found a total of 35 regions that overlapped between the two methods.
 We refer to these 35 regions as method overlap regions.
 We also used the XtX statistics calculated by BayPass to scan for genomic regions that appeared to be adaptively differentiated when controlling for the covariance structure in population allele frequencies resulting from the demographic history of the populations (see Materials and Methods) (Gautier, 2015; Günther & Coop, 2013).
 This scan identified 21 regions of the genome consistent with adaptation to local environments.
-We then determined that 20 of the 35 method overlap regions fall into 11 XtX regions, we refer to these 20 regions as GEA regions (Figure 5).
-We prioritized these 20 GEA regions to explore the genetic basis of local adaptations to environmental parameters within the Hawaiian isotypes.
-In general, we observed that the genetic architectures of environmental associations were similar for correlated variables.
-For example, an identical region on chromosome IV at 0.8 megabases is associated with elevation and mean annual air and surface temperatures that have pairwise Pearson's correlation coefficients greater than 0.95 or less than -0.97 (Supplemental Figure 2).
-Of the 20 GEA regions, 18 are distinct, because of the overlap on chromosome IV described above.
-Interestingly, all but one of the 18 distinct GEA regions fall into hyperdivergent regions (Lee et al., 2021; Thompson et al., 2015).
-The hyperdivergent regions are maintained by balancing selection and are enriched for genes related to environmental sensing, xenobiotic detoxification, and pathogen resistance.
+We then determined that 20 of the 35 method overlap regions fall into 11